rijegaro287/kv-cli/plan.md

     * ✓ Every operation to the db must be instantly applied to the file
    * ✓ Show help - Commands and how to use

-4. API to use from code
-  *

-* CMake
+4. ✓ CMake
+  * ✓ Create a Static Library for database controller (use in other code)
+  * ✓ Create an executable for the cli (uses the database controller)
 * Use unit testing framework
-* Create a Static Library
 * Automate Tests and the Static Library creation with github actions (???)

 ### Known Issues